-In 2008, Neil sold National Construction to JG Development and moved into a superintendent role – a position he still holds today.
+In 2008, Neil sold National Construction to JG Development and moved into a superintendent role – a position he held through 2020.

 But our company – and Neil and Jeff – aren’t the only ones with history.
 We pride ourselves on the longevity of our team, from management to crew, and that limited turnover truly benefits our clients.

 Today, the name National Construction describes the community focus of our building experience, and our vision to partner with business owners and architects across the nation.
 We are one of four divisions of JG Development, with offices in Blue Mounds and downtown Madison, Wisconsin.

 National Construction and JG Development: A Quick History